 \begin{remark}[Properties of $R_{\mu}^{\pm}$ and $ Q_{\mu} $] The functions $R_\mu^{\pm}$ and $Q_\mu$ are monotonically increasing with only countably many discontinuities.
 The function $Q_\mu$ is strictly increasing if and only if $R_\mu^+$ is continuous, and continuous if and only if $R_\mu^+$ is strictly increasing on $\overline{(R_\mu^+)^{-1}(0,1)}$.
 The points of continuity $x \in \R$ of $R_\mu^+$ and $R_\mu^-$ coincide and there, it holds $R_\mu^-(x) = R_\mu^+(x)$.
 We have $R_\mu^- \le R_\mu^+$ such that

 Both $R_\mu^-$ and $Q_\mu$ are left-continuous and, since they are increasing, also lsc, whereas $R_\mu^+$ is right-continuous and, since it is increasing, upper semicontinuous.
-If $\mu(\{x\}) = 0$ for all $x \in \R$, then the functions $R_{\mu}^{\pm}$ are continuous and they coincide. \end{remark} The quantile functions of measures in $\mathcal P_2(\R)$ form a closed, convex cone
+If $\mu(\{x\}) = 0$ for all $x \in \R$, then the functions $R_{\mu}^{\pm}$ are continuous and they coincide. \end{remark}